Epelekanou/ufc-predictor/README.md

 # 🥊 UFC Fight Predictor

 A full-stack machine learning web application that predicts UFC fight outcomes using real fighter statistics.
-Select any two fighters and get an ML-powered prediction with detailed stats comparison, confidence scores, and visual breakdowns.
+Select any two fighters and get an ML-powered prediction with detailed stats comparison, confidence scores, radar charts, and fighter style classification.

 > ⚠️ First load may take 30–60 seconds — the backend spins down after inactivity on Render's free tier.